 Sugar is considered to be an anti-nutrient that can suppress your immune system for up to 6 hours after consumption!
-It’s almost impossible to avoid during the indulgent holiday season, but try to limit consumption of refined sugar as much as you can.
+It’s almost impossible to avoid during the indulgent holiday season, but try to limit the consumption of refined sugar as much as you can.
 My go-to for a healthy dessert when I have sugar cravings is to have some berries with coconut cream as a topping.
 If you need some strategies to help you reduce or give up sugar, I highly recommend this book which turns the process into a game of sorts.
 I’m competitive, so this was incredibly appealing to me.

 Daily Physical Activity